nats-io/nats-site/content/blog/jeststream-eventual-consistency.md

 ```

 ## The impatient clicker
-The customer always clicks multiple times on the same button, so it calls the backend and duplicates messages !
+The customer always clicks multiple times on the same button, so it calls the backend and duplicates messages!
 This triggers side effects multiples times creating spam, and exploding the BI.

 NATS JetStream embed a deduplication system based on message ID for a given window.
 The window is configured in nano seconds at the stream level.